fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 ## Summary

-This proposal outlines a data structure, algorithm and breaking change to the JSON RPC API that will allow users to make informed bids for the state they want to access.
+This proposal outlines a data structure, algorithm, and breaking change to the JSON RPC API that will allow users to make informed bids for the state they want to access.